nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 So everybody grab the spell effect light and drop it onto your token.
 Hey.
 Oh, it's bright in here.
 Everybody's lit up.
 Well, I don't know if they would surprise, but for that new clanky armor, I don't know if we have that anyway.

 Yeah.
 Right?
 Alright.
 So you start you you start moving down the tunnel.
-Again, Sameera is definitely something that you noticed in that tunnel.
+Again, Simear is definitely something that you noticed in that tunnel.

 There isn't a whole lot of, there isn't a whole lot of tracks in there.
 So it definitely does seem like the la like, the most the most recent, goblin running this direction was, like, kinda the last person or the the last person that's been here at least for a few weeks minimum, if not longer.
 Really?
 As you get further in, you start seeing this green ghostly light that starts emanating from, from an opening at the end of the tunnel.
 And this tunnel is, again, roughly hue this this tunnel is 100% natural, natural tunnel.